 - Complicated resale.
 Selling a timeshare isn’t easy, and you’ll likely lose money when you sell – if you can actually sell it.
 Some people essentially give away their deed to get out from under the annual costs of owning their timeshare.
 People who can’t sell sometimes get taken by scam resellers who charge big upfront fees and guarantee a sale.
 You can probably guess what happens next – they lose their money and still own their timeshare.

 - Foreclosures.
 The real estate developer can foreclose on the timeshare if you don’t pay the mortgage and fees.
 While you may not have to worry about the timeshare after a foreclosure, your credit score will be negatively impacted.
 You’ll pay higher interest rates, and there’s even a chance you could face wage garnishment if you’re subject to a deficiency judgment.

 - Rules.
 If you’re thinking of renting your timeshare when you can’t use it – you might learn that’s not allowed at all resort properties.
 And if you want to purchase a timeshare where you have more flexibility in scheduling, you might find it is booked solid during the weeks you’d like to vacation.

 - Longevity.
 Most timeshares sold in the U.S. also have a perpetuity clause.
 This means the timeshare contract extends beyond the owner’s death – making it very difficult to break.
 While passing your paid off timeshare to your kids or other relatives when you die may sound generous, it can cause significant problems.
 If they don’t want the timeshare, the executor of your estate will have to pay the timeshare fees until resolving all the legalities.

-Is Buying a Timeshare Worth the Money in the Long Run?
+Is Buying a Timeshare Ever Worth the Money?

 You might think it’s easy to just say no to signing a contract after a timeshare presentation.
 But walking away with just the “freebie” or a cheap vacation might be harder than you think.